Garlic Pizza

 Instructions

-• Prepare your 2 ingredient pizza dough as directed.
-Once prepared, place on the lined tray and brush the milk all over the top, until completely covered.
+• Prepare the pizza dough.
+Combine the flour and yogurt, mixing well.
+Knead several times and roll out into a 12-inch pizza, about 1/4 of an inch thick.
+Place on the lined tray and brush the milk all over the top, until completely covered.

-• In a small bowl, add your melted butter, minced garlic, and rosemary and whisk together until combined.
-Using the pastry brush, brush the mixture over the top of the prepared pizza crust, leaving half an inch from the sides.
+• In a small bowl, add the melted butter, minced garlic, and rosemary and whisk together until combined.
+Using the pastry brush, brush the mixture over the top of the prepared pizza crust, leaving half an inch from the side.

-• Place the prepared garlic pizza in the oven and bake for 17-20 minutes or until golden brown.
-Remove from the oven and slice into 16 thin slices.
+• Place the prepared garlic pizza in the oven and bake for 15-17 minutes or until golden brown.
+Remove from the oven and slice.

 Notes

-TO REHEAT.
-Re-heat the pizza in the oven or on the stovetop in a non-stick pan.
+• Reheating: Re-heat the pizza in the oven (at 350°F for 5 minutes) or on the stovetop in a non-stick pan.

 Nutrition